-So we read: "For unto the angels has he not put in subjection the world to come, whereof we speak.
-But one in a certain place testified, saying, What is man, that thou art mindful of him? or the son of man, that you visit him?
+So we read: "For unto the angels hath he not put in subjection the world to come, whereof we speak.
+But one in a certain place testified, saying, What is man, that thou art mindful of him? or the son of man, that thou visit him?
 Thou made him a little lower than the angels; thou crowned him with glory and honor, and didst set him over the works of thy hands: thou hast put all things in subjection under his feet.
 For in that he put all in subjection under him, he left nothing that is not put under him.
 But now we see not yet all things put under him.
-But we see Jesus" (Heb.
-2:5-9).
+But we see Jesus."
+Hebrews 2:5-9 only because he is in subjection to sin; for "by one man sin entered into the world, and death by sin; and so death passed upon all men, for that all have sinned."
+Romans 5:12.
+He is in subjection to death because he is in subjection to sin; for death is the only wages of sin.